Easily estimate vital signs from video

 TLDR: Heart rate (HR), respiratory rate (RR), pulse waveform, and respiratory waveform.

 The VitalLens API provides an estimate of the pulse waveform and respiratory waveform at the same sampling rate as the provided video.
-From this, heart rate (HR) and respiratory rate (RR) are derived by our Python Client and SDKs.
+From this, heart rate (HR) and respiratory rate (RR) are derived.

 It is theoretically possible to also derive heart rate variability (HRV) from the pulse waveform, however we have not yet validated the accuracy of this - such a study is on our roadmap.
 Our roadmap also includes additional vital signs such as blood oxygen (SpO2) and blood pressure (BP).